 - Salvation Army takes most household items and offers free pickup

-- Habitat for Humanity ReStores love gently used furniture, appliances, and building materials
+- Habitat for Humanity ReStores accept gently used furniture, appliances, and building materials

 These places resell items to fund community programs, so your donation goes further than you think.